drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 17:55_ 2.
+The antecedent of `which is unrelated to standard appliance use' is `human remains`.
+That part should be, `but the placing of body parts in freezers is not standard appliance use.` Or just start a new sentence, `The placing of body parts ..`

 _12/31 17:48_ 1.
 In the overview, `though` is doing a lot of work in the segue from temperature advice to body part reports.
 1/3